larsphilipp/AdvNum19_DataServer/README.md

 6. <div id="D1"> <a href="#D2">Yahoo Finance News Scrape </a></div>
 7. <div id="E1"> <a href="#E2">Setting up the Cronjobs </a></div>
 8. <div id="Z1"> <a href="#Z2">Installing Firefox on Linux</a> </div>
-9. <div id="Y1"> <a href="#Y2">Setting up GitHub</a> </div>

 ## <div id="2"> <a href="#1">Introduction  </a> </div>

 This is the documentation for the first assignment of the class **Advanced Numerical Methods and Data Analysis** taught by Prof. Peter Gruber at the University of St. Gallen in Spring 2019.
-We - Elisa Fleissner, Lars Stauffenegger and Peter La Cour - are in the 2nd Semester of our Master studies and worked as a group with the aim to setup up an automated financial data mining application.
+We - Elisa Fleissner, Lars Stauffenegger and Peter La Cour - are in the 2nd Semester of our Master studies and worked as a group with the aim to set up an automated financial data mining application.
 Our goal is to collect price and news data of 50 Large Cap US Equities on a daily basis and store them on a data server.
 For the price data we use Quandl's API (www.quandl.com) whilst the headlines are scraped from [Yahoo Finance](https://finance.yahoo.com/).

-### Project Plan ###
+### Project plan ###
 After a short brainstorming session we decided to scrape financial data as we were already aware of available sources.
 Given the time horizon of roughly 2.5 weeks we immediately assigned independent tasks.
-Elisa took over the Quandl mining, Peter wrote the headline scraping script and Lars did setup the server and the MySQL tables and connections.
+Elisa took over the Quandl mining, Peter wrote the headline scraping script and Lars did set up the server and the MySQL tables and connections.

 ### Ressources ###
 We rented a VPS with Ubuntu 16.04 Server (64-bit version), 2 vCore, ~2GHz, 4 GB RAM, 50 GB at www.ovh.com.
 The main tools we used are MySQL 5.7.25 for Ubuntu and Python 3.5.2.
-All missing Python packages wer installed using `pip3 install`.
+All missing Python packages were installed using `pip3 install`.